The Master Magnesium Compound

 Magnesium Chloride Benefits Digestion

-Magnesium plays a vital role in the production of hydrochloric acid in the stomach.
+Magnesium chloride supplements play a vital role in the production of hydrochloric acid in the stomach.

 Some people simply do not produce enough hydrochloric acid (HCl), which can result in a number of health issues related to metabolism and nutrient absorption.
 These deficiencies can be due to various disorders that affect the stomach, or simply due to individual differences or reasons unknown.
 As we age, production of HCl in the stomach declines, often dramatically, and is nearly always left undiagnosed.

-Magnesium chloride’s use as a magnesium supplement has the added benefit of helping to reduce many potential problems that could arise from steadily declining secretions of gastric acid in the stomach.
+Intake of magnesium chloride and its use as a magnesium chloride supplement has the added benefit of helping to reduce many potential problems that could arise from steadily declining secretions of gastric acid in the stomach.

 These can include: